zhaojj2209/tp/docs/UserGuide.md

 ![Convert Bookmark Expense](images/userguide/bookmark/AnnotatedConvertBookmarkExpense.png)

-Converts the third bookmark expense in the bookmark expense list into an expense with the information of the specified bookmark expense and date `10/08/2020`, and adds it to the expenses list in the finance tracker.
+Converts the third bookmark expense in the bookmark expenses list into an expense with the information of the specified bookmark expense and date `10/08/2020`, and adds it to the expenses list in the finance tracker.

 ### 4.6 Bookmark Income